 Sometimes both.
 Bedtime "stalling" can be developmental.
 But if the night has no predictable structure, your toddler's brain gets noisy because it doesn't know what happens next.

 Most guides miss this: adding more stuff to bedtime instead of making bedtime shorter, calmer, and repeatable.
-If your routine ballooned from 20 minutes to 60 minutes over the past few months, that's a clue — the routine is now the problem, not the solution.
+If your routine ballooned from 20 minutes to 60 minutes over the past few months, that's a clue.
+The routine is now the problem, not the solution.

 Start here: do this first (before you buy another gadget)